Treatment for Sleep Disorders

 If the pressure feels too high when you start using the mask, use the ramp setting to start with a lower pressure which will then gradually increase usually over 5-45 minutes.
 If you feel like you aren’t getting enough air then don’t use the ramp.

-FLEX or EPR setting
+FLEX OR EPR SETTING

 If you are having difficulty breathing out against the pressure increase the FLEX or expiratory pressure relief (EPR) setting to 3.
 This will lower the pressure briefly right as you breathe out making it more comfortable.